njnjfnj/Clipboard-Save/README.md

 # Clipboard-Save-2.0
-It is an application that automatically saves text from the clipboard for a long period.
+It is an application that automatically saves text from the clipboard forever.

 <hr>